lambtron/nightmare-uber/README.md

 #### .setDropoff(location)

-Set the drop off location with similar methodologies applied as for `.setPickup()`.
+Set the drop off location with similar methods applied in `.setPickup()`.

 #### .getFare(cb)